coins/module-manager/src/README.md

 		...
 ```

 Directories in `dist` may never change once they are published.
-The integrity of sources is based on the files hashes.
+The integrity of sources is based on the files' hashes.
-The security model is: "Adding another folder to `dist` is fine, but changing an existing folder is an attack on the library users".
+The security model is:
+> Adding folders to `dist` is allowed, but changing an existing folder is an attack on the library's users.